Welcome! Thank you for visiting our website.

 In cohousing, each household has a self-contained, private home.
 We manage and share the use of our grounds and communal spaces – most importantly our ‘common house’ the beautiful listed Cannock Mill.
 We enjoy working together and socialising together (especially eating together) but not to the exclusion of individual interests.

 We hope you enjoy learning a little from our website about our community, our common house, our grounds and of course our beautiful Passivhaus eco-homes.
+You can view a short video about our community here and read/listen to a selection of features on Cannock Mill here.
 For up-to-date developments, please sign up for our newsletter and follow us on social media.

 Socialising, including cooking and sharing some meals in the common house, is central to building a strong sense of community.
 We also help each other out in many ways, making the most of each other’s talents and interests.
 WhatsApp helps us to locate who can lend a tool, provide a vital ingredient for tonight’s supper or give us information about all those practical things that help make life easier.